Skip to content

 Assessing your risk tolerance as an investor

 Risk tolerance is a crucial consideration when investing.
-Financial markets can be volatile in the short term, with fluctuations in value that can be disconcerting.
-It’s essential to be honest with yourself and determine what level of risk you can comfortably tolerate.
-Remember, this is not a competition, so choose an approach that allows you to sleep peacefully at night.
+Financial markets can be volatile in the short term, with high fluctuations in value.
+It is therefore essential to determine the level of risk you can tolerate.

-To assess your risk tolerance, ask yourself these two questions:
+To assess your risk tolerance, ask yourself these questions:

 • How strong is my appetite for risk?